perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 ## The money role

-Have asked Laurent to dump his thoughts here.
-In the meantime, my perception of it
+* "Keep track" is the keyword
 * When a sponsor commits to supporting the summit, the sponsorship organiser passes a contact to the money person.
-* Money person contacts them to see if they need an invoice raising, and if so anything special they require.
+* Money person contacts them to:
+  * ask if they want an invoice, and their info for the invoice (contact, address, currency)
   * Tell them the ways we can receive funds, and ask what their preference is.
+  * Ask them what logo and text we can add to the sponsor page
 * Organise the funds transfer.
-* Keep track of all sponsors, e.g., in Google docs, with a status against each one.
+* Keep track of all sponsors, e.g., in Google docs, with a status against each one (at least committed/invoiced/paid/denied).
 * Periodically tickle sponsors who haven't yet paid.
 * Once they've paid, confirm back to them and thank them.
+* When the venue and hotel are choosen, ask for an quotation, if a deposit is required, how to proceed with payment.
 * Update budget spreadsheet (in google docs)
+* Reimburse organizers if they paid for food, venue...
+  Ask them to keep invoices, tickets... (depending on the regulation of the supporting organization)
 * Reimburse attendees
+  Keep track of who must be reimbursed for travel / hotel / both / none

 ## Schedule